obs-nebula/notes/jaeger.md

 > Notes based on Jaeger/documentation repository.
-This is basically a reduced version of https://github.com/jaegertracing/documentation.
+This is basically a reduced version of https://github.com/jaegertracing/documentation focused on obs-nebula scope -- only.

 * **Getting in touch**
   * [Slack channel](https://cloud-native.slack.com/archives/CGG7NFUJ3)